 5. Lowers blood glucose level

 According to a study published in the Journal of Functional Foods, drinking a tablespoon of ACV mixed with eight ounces of water prior to meals showed lower blood glucose levels.

 “Acetic acid, the main component in vinegar, may interfere with the body’s ability to digest starch,” says Carol Johnston (PhD), associate director of the School of Nutrition and Health Promotion at the Arizona State University.
 The starch-blocking power of apple cider vinegar helps in weight loss.

 6. Boosts metabolism

 A study published in Metabolism – Clinical and Experimental, states that when obese rats consumed a ginseng-vinegar extract, it significantly affected their body weight and metabolism.

 ACV does a genetic-level change in metabolism, leading to weight loss.
 The enzymes and organic acids speed up the metabolism and increase the rate at which the body burns fat, although there aren’t any human studies that prove this.

 In addition to being used for weight loss, ACV has other benefits.
 Apple cider vinegar helps fight the bacteria in the mouth that causes bad breath, balances the skin’s pH levels, can reduce restless leg syndrome, and prevent leg cramps.
 It can also be used as a health tonic to boost stamina, and may lower high blood pressure.

-Apple Cider Vinegar for Weight Loss: When to Drink It
+When to Drink Apple Cider Vinegar for Weight Loss

 1. Drink before every meal